CLKo1/colourdetect-maxmsp/README.md

 # colourdetect-maxmsp
+V4
+* In the previous versions the values that I was receiving were well over 500.
+But I figured out why and now I am only receive RGB values up to 255, which is typical for colour.
+So the patch is adjusted accordingly for that.

 V3
 * I made some adjustments to make it more accurately detect the colours (for the samples that I am using).
 V2 was having some issues where if I lifted the Red sample away from the TCS34725 RGB colour sensor, it would falsely trigger the Green.
 This appears to be fixed (or at least happens less often) with V3.